 (Editor’s note: Everyone.
 Everyone did.)

 Of course, this is a pretty short list.
 There are only what, 13 options up there?
 We must be missing something.
 Please let us know if we left out anything obvious (or sneaky good).
-We’ve got “edit post” buttons and itchy fingers.
+BUT!
+Please no digital distractions for CEOs!
+Those won’t help.

 Follow our blog for more information about credit unions, fintechs, and marketing tips for either.